 2.3.3.3.
-Legitimate grounds for specific types of data rights

-The grounds that can be put forward by the party relying on a data right as well as the controller's or third parties' legitimate interests in denying it are spelt out in more detail in Principles 20-23, addressing specific grounds for the four types of data rights that should be taken into account together with the general factors to be considered when granting a data right.
+Legitimate grounds for specific types of data rights relying on a data right as well as the controller's or third parties' legitimate interests in denying it are spelt out in more detail in Principles 20-23, addressing specific grounds for the four types of data rights that should be taken into account together with the general factors to be considered when granting a data right.